LoginRadius/docs/content/blog/get-started-ios/index.md

 ## Implement Login

-> Add a button to your application that calls below function for login.
+> Add a button to your application that calls the below function for login.

 Add the following code to implement login: